Bryan Lavender House

 Preservation NC, Eastern Office

 The Bryan Lavender House, overlooking the banks of the Trent River and only 25 miles from the beaches of the Crystal Coast, is ready to be restored to its former glory.
 The town has completed a new public boat ramp just a few hundred feet from the house.
 Although a rare flood due to Hurricane Florence caused water intrusion of approximately six feet in the first floor, with swift intervention and removal of drywall up to two feet above the water line and careful drying out, the house is ready for its next stewards!
-Restoration will include all new plumbing, HVAC, and electrical on the first floor, along with new kitchen and baths.
+The rehabilitation work needed includes all new plumbing, HVAC, and electrical on the first floor, along with new kitchen and baths.
 The second story did not flood and could potentially be occupied during the rehabilitation work.
 Eligible for historic preservation tax credits.

 Architectural and Historical Information